adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - delegates downward;
 - disperses duties without coordination;
 - creates concurrent obligations;
-- or creates a coherent intersectoral framework.
+- or creates a coherent intersectoral or multilevel framework.

 Where relevant, ask whether there is: